 Lots of money changers will try and bait you with good exchange rates.
 To avoid any rip-offs, you should only change your cash at official P.T.
 Moneychangers.
 Make sure that you get your money changed into large notes (50,000 or 100,000).
 This is what legitimate moneychangers will do.
 Exchanging money is also possible at the surf camp on Monday to Saturday at 8 a.m to 4 p.m.

 Normally, we require you to settle a 50% down payment via bank transfer.
-The rest can be paid directly in cash (all currencies) or traveller’s cheques (American Express only) at the surf camp.
+The rest can be paid directly in cash (only in Indonesian Rupiah - IDR) or traveller's cheques (American Express only) at the surf camp.
 Credit card payment is currently not possible on location.
 For last minute bookings (1-7 days before arrival) we prefer a deposit payment via PayPal.

 Our surf camps are located close to the beach.
 From our Canggu camp the beach is around 2 minutes walk and from our Seminyak camp the beach is just 5 minutes walk.
 At our Kima Seminyak Villa Deluxe, Green Bowl and Padang Surf Camp the beach can be reached within a 5 minutes drive.